 There are 2 buildings proposed for the site, and construction is proposed in 2 phases.
-The building proposed in phase 1 is a 1-story contemporary style commercial structure for a bar.
+The building proposed in phase 1 is a 1-story contemporary style commercial structure for a club/bar.

-The building is to be located on northwestern side property line and is set back 10' from the sidewalk as measured to the front of the exterior stair and upper deck element.
+The building is located on northwestern side property line and is setback 10' from the sidewalk.
 It is located closer to the Bardstown Rd property line than the existing building, and generally in the range of the setbacks of the adjacent structures.
 There is a 10' wide easement along the front of the site that is controlled by the state DOT and prohibits construction of structures in the easement.
 The new building is placed as close as it can be to this easement.
-The storefront of the bar is set back 29' from the public sidewalk, within this 29' is the patio, staircase, and the side corridors which lead to the rear spaces.
+The main façade of the building is approximately 19' back from the patio, with the side corridors leading to spaces in the rear terminating at the edge of the patio.
 In the DOT easement a fence and hedge hold the street wall at the sidewalk.
-There are entry gates at each end of the aluminum picket fence for the patio area.
+There are entry gates at each end of the fence for the patio area.
 The entry to the 2nd story deck is centered on the patio and the woven steel form creates a presence at the sidewalk.

 The pedestrian experience is enhanced by the building's location being closer to the sidewalk, its use of simple and utilitarian materials such as cmu and corrugated metal, with varied texture, and a clear storefront entrance that faces the street.
 Although the building is set back from the front property line, the fence and hedge elements hold the street wall along the sidewalk.
 The corridor entries and concrete stairs to the 2nd story deck begin at or near the edge of the patio which delineates the edge of the easement and building space.
-The inclusion of the deck staircase and woven galvanized metal structure provides variation and interest as an architectural element, and helps bring the massing of the building closer to the street.
+The inclusion of the deck staircase and woven galvanized metal structure provides variation and interest as an architectural element and contemporary version of an upper level activity area, and helps bring the massing of the building closer to the street.

-The bar building is 1-story with a height of 19' and the 2nd story deck height of 20'.
+The club/bar building is 1-story with a height of 19" and the 2nd story deck height of 20'.
 While there are some taller structures along this segment of Bardstown Road, the new building is compatible in size and scale to many buildings in the immediate vicinity, including adjacent 1-story building.

 The second building proposed is a 5-story hotel with a height of 49'-5" (54'-0" with the elevator penthouse) and approximately 18,644 sq.ft. of floor area and a footprint of 649 sq. ft.
-To reduce the scale, the new hotel will be constructed behind the commercial building and set back from street frontage.
+To reduce the scale, the new hotel will be constructed behind the commercial building and setback from street frontage.
 It will extend the width of the lot.
 To reduce visual impacts to the residential buildings across the alley to the rear, the hotel building is set in from the alley as well.
-Thought has been given to the exposure of view windows and lighting from the hotel building to the properties across the alley in the rear.
+Careful thought has been given to the exposure of view windows and lighting from the hotel building to the rear.

-The hotel design elements and materials are complementary to the modern design of the commercial structure.
+The hotel design elements and materials are complimentary to the modern design of the commercial structure.
 They include: painted cmu block, EFIS wall panels, and anodized aluminum framed windows.
 Exposed concrete columns and beams are used at the base of the structure.